Advanced Leadership Academy

 Kevin Ciccotti, CPCC, PCC

 In the first session, participants will develop a deeper understanding of human behavior (specifically, their own) and the impact they have on their team(s).
 This includes how to avoid unintended outcomes during stressful or difficult conversations.
-Participants also will learn about the impact of emotional intelligence, including strategies for managing emotions more effectively, and proven methods for building resilience in the face of challenges.
+How do you react when problems occur?
+What are the skills and competencies required to respond more effectively to difficult circumstances?
+There is no doubt that in today’s Covid world, leaders are expected to do more with less and respond to unprecedented challenges.
+Participants will learn proven methods for building resilience in the face of challenges, and practice the skills necessary to become more resourceful and respected leaders.

 - Neuroscience basics